cycl00ps/bap/README.md

 - **KVM** and host packages (IP forwarding, firewall, iproute, iptables, etc.)
 - **Firecracker and jailer** installed under `/usr/local/bin` and directory layout
 - **Networking scripts** (`microvm-net-up.sh` / `microvm-net-down.sh`) and TAP/NAT/SSH port forwarding

+## Quick start

+Run the steps in order.
+Use `run-step0N.sh` where available; see each StepNN.md for details and manual commands.

 ## Architecture: multiple microVMs on one host